General Financial Guidelines

 - Go to the Financial Affairs office in the Wade Center and talk to the AVPFA Pam Rideout.
 She will give you the necessary forms (additional funding, white, or office budget, green) to fill out.
 She can explain any questions you may have.

-- This paperwork must be given back to the Financial Affairs office by Wednesday at 11am to be considered by EBC that night and Senate the following Tuesday.
+- This paperwork must be given back to the Financial Affairs office by Friday at 11am to be considered by EBC on Monday and Senate on Tuesday.